NixOS/nix.dev/source/tutorials/nixos/binary-cache-setup.md

 # Setting up an HTTP binary cache

 A binary cache stores pre-built [Nix store objects](https://nix.dev/manual/nix/latest/store/store-object) and provides them to other machines over the network.
-Any machine with a Nix store can be an binary cache for other machines.
+Any machine with a Nix store can be a binary cache for other machines.

 ## Introduction